 The Apple Watch includes quite a few different features to keep you moving and keep track of your health.
 Perhaps the most useful features reside in the heart rate department.

 Another benefit of the heart rate sensor on the Apple Watch is its notifications.
-If you have been susceptible to elevated heart rates, then you can actually be notified when this occurs.
+If you have been susceptible to elevated (or low/irregular) heart rate, you can be notified when this occurs.

 Contents